After I night-weaned my second born, when he was 18 months of age, my period returned with a vengeance.

 After a c-section (or any abdominal surgery) issues such as adhesions and infections can become a problem.
 And sometimes they have no symptoms at all, or symptoms appear much later.

-Some examples of common gynaecological and endocrine issues which may contribute to increased blood loss during your period include endometriosis, polyps, fibroids, PCOS (poly cystic ovarian syndrome) or thyroid issues.
+Some examples of the most common gynaecological and endocrine issues which may contribute to increased blood loss during your period include adenomyosis, endometriosis, polyps, fibroids, PCOS (polycystic ovarian syndrome) or thyroid issues.

 How Do You Properly Treat Heavy Periods After Childbirth?

-As mentioned earlier, treating heavy periods after childbirth requires getting to the root cause of the problem.
-The pill simply masks what’s going on underneath, and allows any damage to become more serious.
+Treating heavy periods after childbirth requires getting to the root cause of the problem.
+The pill simply masks what’s going on underneath, and allows any damage to continue or worsen.
 This is a terrible way of managing the problem, especially if you want to have more children in the future.
 Ultimately, the potential complications can affect your fertility and health.

 “The first step is to get a referral to a women’s health or reproductive specialist”, says Doctor Orr.
 “A GP isn’t trained in treating gynaecological or endocrine disorders, so it’s really important to make sure you simply get a referral from your GP then obtain treatment from a specialist”.